-exemption record requirement means a requirement of a fatigue management regulation relating to a person in control of a fatigue regulated heavy vehicle operating under a work and rest hours exemption, within the meaning given by the extended liability offence, for chapter 3, part 5, division 1, subdivision 2, see section 57AB.
+exemption record requirement means a requirement of a fatigue management regulation relating to a person in control of a fatigue regulated heavy vehicle operating under a work and rest hours exemption, within the meaning given by the regulation, carrying a copy of the exemption notice, within the meaning given by the regulation, for the exemption.

+extended liability offence, for chapter 3, part 5, division 1, subdivision 2, see section 57AB.